 Sometimes, it simply isn’t worth it.
 If a friendship is much more exhausting than it is exhilarating, more negative than it is positive, it is one of those times to break them.

-(And if you find one of those special gems, those rarities of humankind; whether they’re also your partner or your parent; whether they’re someone 12 years older your junior or 20 years your senior; whether you foretold your spectacular bond or initially thought you’d despise them, that’s when you should hold on for dear life and never let go.)
+(And if you find one of those special gems, those rarities of humankind; whether they’re also your partner or your parent; whether they’re someone 12 years your junior or 20 years your senior; whether you foretold your spectacular bond or initially thought you’d despise them, that’s when you should hold on for dear life and never let go.)

 For more insight: